iron-fish/website/docs/onboarding/glossary.md

 > Also known as `ak`

-Public key for the [Spend Authorization Key](#spend-authorization-key) by multiplying the [Spend Authorization Key](#spend-authorization-key) with a fixed generator base point for it on the Jubjub curve.
+Public key constructed by multiplying the [Spend Authorization Key](#spend-authorization-key) with a fixed generator base point for it on the Jubjub curve.

 ### Proof Authorization Key